Criminal Law

 The Police want to talk to me about a matter, what should I do?

 You have a right to silence.
-We recommend that you exercise your right and request to speak to a lawyer immediately.
+In most situations, you only need to provide police with the information necessary to identify you (such as your name, address and date of birth).
+For any other questions they may ask you, we recommend that you exercise your right to silence and request to speak to a lawyer immediately.
 You can call our office to speak to a lawyer at any time of the day or night.
+For some matters, such as minor traffic offences the Police do not need to warn you.
+As such this can be a nuanced issue.
+We recommend you seek legal advice from our criminal law firm as soon as possible.

 I have been charged by the Police what happens next?

 The Police will decide whether they will issue with a Notice to Appear, release you on bail from the Watch House or hold you pending a decision by a Magistrate.
 A Notice to Appear is a notice to come to Court on a specified date.
-Bail is a promise to the Court to comply with any conditions and on that basis you are released from custody.
-This can be issued by the Watch House Sergeant or otherwise by making an Application before the Court.
 If you are not given either a Notice to Appear or Watch House Bail, then you will be held in custody pending the Court being able to hear your matter (usually that day, or the next).
+It is important to seek legal advice early, do not wait for your first Court date to contact us.
+We strongly encourage you to book an initial consultation to obtain legal representation as soon as possible Your criminal defence cannot be left to the last minute.

 What does it mean when my matters need to be “committed”?

-A matter is committed when it is formally transferred from the Magistrates Court to a higher Court, either the District Court of Supreme Court.
-Which Court it is transferred to, depends on the seriousness of the charge.
-Not every matter is required to be transferred, as some can be dealt with in the Magistrates Court.
+A matter is committed when it is formally transferred from the Magistrates Court to a higher Court, either the District Court or the Supreme Court.
+Which Court it is transferred to depends on the charge.
+Not every matter is required to be committed, as most can be dealt with in the Magistrates Court.
+Committal can be a complicated process to navigate alone.

 What do I do if I am in the watch house?

 We recommend that you immediately make arrangements to speak with a criminal lawyer.
-If you are in a watch house, you can ask the Sergeant of the watch house to allow you to make a call to a lawyer, of your choice.
-Alternatively, you can ask to call a friend or a family member who can advise them where you are and ask them to call a solicitor for you.
+If you are in a watch house, you can ask the Sergeant of the watch house to allow you to make a call to a lawyer of your choice.
+Alternatively, you can ask to call a friend or a family member who you can ask to call a solicitor for you.

 Is drink driving a criminal offence?

 Yes it is.
-Depending on the blood alcohol concentration (BAC) reading, will depend on the seriousness of the offence.
-We recommend you call us and make arrangements for an appointment to discuss this.
+The blood alcohol concentration (BAC) reading will dictate the seriousness of the offence, and the period you can expect your licence to be disqualified for.
+We recommend you make an appointment with us to discuss this.

 What is Bail?